KyKhaw/smartsignal/README.md

 # SmartSignal
-An Adaptive Machine Learning Pipeline for Automated Financial Trading Signal Generation
+An Adaptive Machine Learning Pipeline for Automated Financial Trading Signal Generation in Equity Markets